 When I read this book many years ago, I fell in love and was intrigued by bohemian Montmarte.
 I loved reading about its Parisian cafes, the brothels, the seedy bars and nightclubs.
-And of course, I fell in love with the complex and sad life of Henri du Toulouse-Lautrec.
+And of course, I fell in love with the complex and sad life of Henri de Toulouse-Lautrec.

-This book takes us from Toulouse- Latrec’s childhood to his premature death when only 36 years old and everything in between.
+This book takes us from Toulouse- Latrec’s childhood to his premature death when he was only 36 years old and everything in between.
 His relationship with his parents, his friendships with other emerging artists and of course the life he lead in the seedy nightclubs.

 Toulouse-Lautrec although brought up in aristocracy leaves his comfortable family life for bohemian Montmartre, a magnet for artists.
 I loved the name dropping of all the other artist’s of his time that are woven into this book.
 The author mentions Seurat, Van Gogh, Cezanne, and many others.